 - With the key in the ON position (but engine not running), press and release your hazard indicator button six times quickly, cycling the hazards on and off three times total.
 Your horn should sound for a moment.
 Prepare to walk outside of the van and visit each tire in this order: Driver Front, Passenger Front, Passenger Rear, Driver Rear

-- Take the tool and hold it near the valve stem on each tire as pictured, press the button.
+- Take the tool and hold it near the valve stem on each tire as pictured below, press the button.
+The horn should honk within 3 seconds.
+If not, reposition and press the button again.

-Once the horn honks, proceed to the next tire in the rotation and do the same.
+- Once the horn honks, proceed to the next tire in the order mentioned above (Driver Front, Passenger Front, Passenger Rear, Driver rear and repeat the button press process.

-After the 4th honk, return to the driver’s seat and turn the key to off.
-The system should be reset and the TPMS light off at this point.
+- After the 4th honk, return to the driver’s seat and turn the key to off.
+The system should be reset and the TPMS light will be off at this point.

 I can’t find solid documentation of exactly what value the TPMS system uses.
 I found a Ford article specifying that running other tire sizes will require different PSI, so my educated guess is that it just compares the average of the tires and looks for anything out of the ordinary.

 I recommend checking your tire pressure periodically, especially if you do any off-road driving.
-I use an inexpensive digital gauge like this one.
+Tire shops would always inflate my tires to 60-65 PSI and I found that way too harsh, even on-road.
+I carry an inexpensive digital gauge like this one for routine checks.